wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-schema-extension.md

 }
 ```

-Without the Custom Schema Extension,
-you couldn't be able to select the `phone` and `type` fields.
+Without the Custom Schema Extension, you wouldn't be able to select the `phone` and `type` fields.

 Mutation: